haraka/Haraka/docs/CoreConfig.md

   Seconds to allow a plugin to run before the next hook is called automatically
   default: 30

-  Note also that each plugin can have a `config/&lt;plugin_name&gt;.timeout` file specifying a per-plugin timeout.
+  Note also that each plugin can have a `config/<plugin_name>.timeout` file specifying a per-plugin timeout.
 In this file you can set a timeout of 0 to mean that this plugin's hooks never time out.
 Use this with care.

-* cluster\_modules

-  NOTE: this is only valid on node.js 0.4 using the LearnBoost cluster module it is not used on node.js 0.6 or later.

-  A list of cluster modules to load.
-Use a colon to separate parameters to be passed to the module/plugin.
-Typical example:

-    repl:8888
-    stats: {"connections": true}

-  The above allows you to get stats on your setup via the repl on port 8888.
+  If the plugin is in a sub-directory of plugins, then you must create this file in the equivalent path e.g. the queue/smtp_forward would need a timeout file in `config/queue/smtp_forward.timeout`

 * smtpgreeting

   The greeting line used when a client connects.
 This can be multiple lines